nodejs/node/doc/contributing/security-model-strategy.md

 At a high level it is:

-* Node.js does not provide a sandbox, both the JavaScript and and Native code which is run is trusted to not be malicious.
+* Node.js does not provide a sandbox, both the JavaScript and Native code which is run is trusted to not be malicious.
 * The projects works to help code running on top of Node.js to avoid making mistakes, but not doing so is not considered a vulnerability in Node.js.
 Just because you can build something